- FiberFast Internet

-NOTE: INS may perform this action on behalf of Panora Telco equipment that is managed by INS.
+NOTE: Aureon may perform this action on behalf of Panora Telco equipment that is managed by Aureon.

 Panora Telco has provided this privacy statement in order to demonstrate our firm commitment to your privacy.
 The following policy discloses our information gathering and dissemination practices for Panora Telco.

 Panora Telco is the sole owner of the information collected on its website.

 Panora Telco does not collect personal information such as names, e-mail addresses, postal addresses, or telephone numbers.
 Since we do not collect any personal information on this Web site, we do not share any personal information with any third parties nor do we use any personal information for any purposes.

 As noted above, we do not collect any personal information on this Web site.
 We do, however, collect and store information about your Internet connection when you visit our Web site to read or download information, such as reports, news, etc. We use this information to track Web site use, measure site traffic, and improve site navigation and information.
 We collect information that identifies:

 This information is never sold, given or disclosed to third parties.
 This information is used internally to administer our web site, provide better services to the public, and provide aggregate traffic statistics to Panora Telco staff.
 No personal information is collected.

 Additionally, this site contains links to other sites.
 Panora Telco is not responsible for the privacy practices or the content of such Web sites unless operated directly by Panora Telco.
 We encourage you to note when you leave our website and read the privacy statements of each website that collects personally identifiable information.